2 min read

 New Edition of Agile Testing

-Martin Klonk studied industrial engineering in Berlin and started as a professional tester in IT in the mid-90s.
+Martin Klonk studied industrial engineering in Berlin and started working as a professional tester in IT in the mid-1990s.
 He has remained a passionate tester ever since and has worked at times as a project manager and test strategy consultant throughout Europe.
 He has been a member of the Austrian Testing Board since 2010 and its president since 2023.

 Agile Testing: A journey through the evolution and importance in modern software development